itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 More reading:
 - [Basic Queries](https://www.back4app.com/docs/react/data-objects/react-query)
 	- **Query for a list of objects**
+		- Sorting
+		- Filtering

 - [Query Cookbook](https://www.back4app.com/docs/react/data-objects/react-query-cookbook)
 	- Filters

 ## Project Work
-- Design a domain model for your project by creating an ER diagram.
+- Design a **domain model** for your application by **creating an ER diagram**.
 The diagram will be part of your final report.
 Discuss your diagram with the staff.
 Make sure to keep it up to date as your project progresses.
 As you work on your implementation you will realize that you need to constantly refine it.
+Keep it up to date.
 - Create the tables corresponding to your ER diagram in Back4App
 - Start connecting your React application to your own Parse backend

+## Individual Work

+- can you implement `handleDeleteClick` in ... https://github.com/itu-tid/code-examples/releases/tag/with_basic_parse_backend